dlops-io/mega-pipeline/transcribe_audio/README.md

   - `google-cloud-speech`
   - `ffmpeg-python`

-* If you exit your container at this point, in order to get the latest environment from the pipenv file.
-Make sure to re-build your docker image again
+* If you exit your container at this point, in order to get the latest environment from the pipenv file, make sure to re-build your docker image again

 ### CLI to interact with your code
 * Use the given python file [`cli.py`](https://github.com/dlops-io/mega-pipeline/blob/main/transcribe_audio/cli.py)